-- (34c) In order to align with the comprehensive nature of the European Green Deal, the selection process of projects supported through grants should give priority to projects addressing multiple environmental impacts.
-In order to support the replication and the faster market penetration of the supported technologies or solutions, projects funded by the Innovation Fund should share knowledge with other relevant projects as well as with Union-based researchers having a legitimate interest. - Contracts for Difference (CDs), Carbon Contracts for Difference (CCDs) and fixed (35)premium contracts are important elements to trigger emission reductions in industry by up-scaling new technologies, offering the opportunity to guarantee investors in innovative climate-friendly technologies a price that rewards CO2 emission reductions above those induced by the prevailing carbon price level in the EU ETS.
-The range of measures that the Innovation Fund can support should be extended to provide support to projects through price-competitive bidding, leading to the award of CDs, CCDs or fixed premium contracts.
+- (58) In order to align with the comprehensive nature of the European Green Deal, the selection process for projects supported through grants should give priority to projects addressing multiple environmental impacts.
+In order to support the replication and the faster market penetration of the technologies or solutions that are supported, projects funded by the Innovation Fund should share knowledge with other relevant projects as well as with Union-based researchers having a legitimate interest. - (59) Contracts for difference (CDs), carbon contracts for difference (CCDs) and fixed premium contracts are important elements for the triggering of emission reductions in industry through the scaling-up of new technologies, offering the opportunity to guarantee investors in innovative climate-friendly technologies a price that rewards $CO_2$ emission reductions above those induced by the prevailing carbon price level in the EU ETS.
+The range of measures that the Innovation Fund can support should be extended to provide support to projects through competitive bidding, leading to the award of CDs, CCDs or fixed premium contracts.
 Competitive bidding would be an important mechanism for supporting the development of decarbonisation technologies and optimising the use of available resources.
-It would also offer certainty to investors in these technologies.
-In view of minimising any contingent liability for the Union budget, risk mitigation should be ensured in the design of CDs and CCDs and appropriate coverage by a budgetary commitment should be provided with full coverage at least for the first two rounds with appropriations resulting from the proceeds of auctioning of allowances allocated pursuant to Article 10a(8) of Directive 2003/87/EC.
-No such risks exist for fixed premium contracts, because the legal commitment will be covered by a matching budgetary commitment.
-In addition, the Commission should conduct, after concluding the first two rounds of CDs and CCDs, and each time it is necessary afterwards, a qualitative and quantitative assessment of the financial risks arising from their implementation.
-By a delegated act based on the results of that assessment, the Commission should be allowed to decide to use an appropriate provisioning rate rather than full coverage for further rounds of CDs or CCDs.
-Such an approach should take into account any elements that may reduce the financial risks for the Union budget, in addition to the allowances available in the Innovation Fund, such as possible sharing of liability with Member States, on a voluntary basis, or a possible re-insurance mechanism from the private sector.
-It is therefore necessary to allow for derogations from parts of Title X of Regulation (EU, Euratom) 2018/1046 of the European Parliament and of the Council.
-The provisioning rate for the first two rounds of bidding should be 100 %.
-However, derogating from Article 210(1), 211(1), 211(2) and 218(1) of that Regulation, a minimum provisioning rate of 50 % as well as a maximum share of revenue from the Innovation Fund to be used for provisioning of 30 % should be set in this Directive for later rounds and the Commission should be able to specify the provisioning rate necessary on the basis of the experience from the first two calls and the amount of revenue to be used for provisioning.
-The total financial liability borne by the Union budget should thus not exceed 60 % of the proceeds from auctioning for the Innovation Fund.
-Moreover, as provisioning will come, in general, from the Innovation Fund, derogations should be made from rules in Article 212 to 214 of that Regulation relating to the common provisioning fund established by Article 212 of that Regulation.
-The novel nature of CDs and CCDs might also necessitate derogations from Articles 209(2)(d) and (h) of that Regulation, given that they do not rely on leverage/multipliers nor depend entirely on an ex ante assessment, from Article 219(3), due to the link to Article 209(2)(d), and from Article 219(6) thereof as implementing partners will not have credit/equity exposures under a guarantee.
-The use of any derogation from that Regulation should be limited to what is necessary.
-The Commission should be empowered to amend the maximum share of revenue from the Innovation Fund to be used for provisioning by no more than a total of 20 percentage points above what is provided for in this Directive.
+It would also offer certainty to investors in those technologies.
+With a view to minimising any contingent liability for the Union budget, risk mitigation should be ensured in the design of CDs and CCDs and appropriate coverage by a budgetary commitment should be provided with full coverage at least for the first two rounds of CDs and CCDs with appropriations resulting from the proceeds of auctioning of allowances allocated pursuant to Article 10a(8) of Directive 2003/87/EC.

-(35a)The Innovation Fund is subject to the general regime of conditionality for the protection of the Union budget established by Regulation (EU, Euratom) 2020/2092.
+No such risks exist for fixed premium contracts because the legal commitment will be covered by a matching budgetary commitment.
+In addition, the Commission should conduct, after concluding the first two rounds of CDs and CCDs, and each time it is necessary thereafter, a qualitative and quantitative assessment of the financial risks arising from their implementation.
+The Commission should be empowered to adopt a delegated act to provide, based on the results of that assessment, for an appropriate provisioning rate rather than full coverage for subsequent rounds of CDs or CCDs.
+Such an approach should take into account any elements that could reduce the financial risks for the Union budget, in addition to the allowances available in the Innovation Fund, such as possible sharing of liability with Member States, on a voluntary basis, or a possible re-insurance mechanism from the private sector.
+It is therefore necessary to provide for derogations from parts of Title X of Regulation (EU, Euratom) 2018/1046 of the European Parliament and of the Council.
+The provisioning rate for the first two rounds of CDs and CCDs should be 100 %.